northeast-kansas-library-system/next.training/source/procedures/covid19.rst

     issues.date_due

 7. Next staff will download the report as a csv file and send the csv file to ByWater Solutions via their support system at https://ticket.bywatersolutions.com/
 #.
-Next staff will ask ByWater to change the due dates on all of the itemnumbers in the file to a day 7 days after your re-opening
+Next staff will ask ByWater to change the due dates on all of the itemnumbers in the file to a day 7 days after your expected re-opening
 #.
 After ByWater updates the due dates, Next staff will inform the library
 #.
 Next staff will suspend any unfilled requests assigned for pickup at the closed library and leave a message on the patron's account informing them of the reason the requests are being suspended